pawel-polyai/budzianowski.github.io/index.md

 ---
 layout: page #was "home", but I don't need the latest blog feed template on the homepage
-excerpt: "The personal website of Pawel Budzianowski."
+excerpt: "The personal website of Paweł Budzianowski."
 tags: [Jekyll, theme, responsive, blog, template]
+share: false
 image:
   credit: "@budzianowski"
 ---